Frequently asked questions and their answers.

 If you talk to anyone who has been to camp, they will tell you that our food is excellent!
 Our cooks prepare well-balanced meals from fresh ingredients.
 We provide vegetarian meals.
 We have gluten free options for those with Celiac Disease, Crohn’s Disease, or other gluten-free conditions.
 We also offer vegan choices for those who are Lactose-intolerant or other dairy related issues.
-During all youth camps we will not be serving peanuts due to many severe allergic reactions such as Anaphylactic Shock.
-While we will not be making food with peanuts during Family Camp, peanut butter and peanuts may be an option at every meal.
+During all camps, we will not be serving peanuts due to many severe allergic reactions such as Anaphylactic Shock.
+We also ask that peanuts not be brought to camp as they may affect others without your knowledge.
+While we will not be making food with peanuts we are currently looking for peanut butter substitutions such as almond butter.
 Due to our kitchen design and the constraints of our working space, there is always the possibility of cross contamination.
 Therefore, while we take reasonable care in our food preparation, we cannot guarantee that any single menu item is completely free of any given allergen.

 Do you allow electronic devices at camp?